kristopolous/DRR/indycast.net/md/about.md

     ./indycast.log
     ./streams

 No voodoo and nothing cryptic.
+You can engage as much or as little with the technology as you want: all the way from auto-pilot to manual transmission.

 Refreshing huh?

 #### Non-mysterious